ORelio/Sound-Manager/UserManual/Readme-En.txt

     Frequent   | Default, Launch/Close App             | 300 milliseconds
     Repetitive | Navigate, Menu, Menu Click            | 100 milliseconds

-   If in doubt, you can refer to the sound durations inside the default Windows sound scheme.
+   If in doubt, you can refer to the sound durations inside the default Windows XP or Vista/7 sound scheme.
    Remember to remove silences before and after each sound effect if present in the sound files.

 2. Volume level